Frequently Asked Questions

 All funds raised through the recycling of bread tags are used to pay for wheelchairs for the disadvantaged in South Africa.

 We have very few costs : no wages, no rent – we are all volunteers and have no premises.
-Our only significant costs are renting a PO Box so people can post us bread tags, and the hosting of our website (the development and maintenance of our website is performed by a volunteer).
-At present we are funding the PO Box and website hosting via a grant.
-We may use donations to cover this type of expense in the future, but the bulk of donations will still go towards providing wheelchairs
+Our only significant costs are renting a PO Box so people can post us bread tags, and the hosting of our website (the development and maintenance of our website is performed by a volunteer), insurance and transport, where this is not donated.

 Are you a registered charity?